 If you’re one of those people who needs all the help you can get enjoying your workouts, it can be hard to motivate yourself to work out twice a week, much less four or five times.
 By contrast, for some people, exercise addiction is a very real thing.
 But actually, there’s a pretty definitive number of days that you should be working out versus resting, at least once you’ve reached a high level of fitness.
+Most new activity and fitness trackers even provide guidance like COROS watches and the new Apple Watch.
 Cue the ever-important rest day.

 Two to three days of strength training

 The magic formula, according to Noam Tamir, CSCS, founder of TS Fitness, tends to be three days of strength training, two days of cardio, and two days of active rest per week.

 Those strength training days will be absolutely crucial for maintaining a healthy weight.
 In addition to forming and shaping a strong, sexy bod, adding muscle mass increases your resting metabolism — meaning, you burn more calories when you’re at home on your couch enjoying a good Netflix binge.
 If you’re not looking to add any noticeable muscle, you can theoretically strength train twice a week and make use of that third day for cardio, but we wouldn’t recommend skipping it altogether.

 You can strength train in a variety of ways too.
 Lifting is an obvious option, but for those who are really looking for a leaner physique or who just hate lifting, Pilates and intense vinyasa yoga are also fabulous.
 Functional training, like rock climbing or rowing, also qualifies.